jesse-ai/docs/docs/strategies/entering-and-exiting.md

 ## update_position()
-Assuming that there's an open position, this method is used to update exit points or to add to the size of the position if needed.
+Assuming there's an open position, this method is used to update exit points or to add to the size of the position if needed.

 :::tip
 If your strategy exits dynamically (for example if at the time of entering the trade you don't know the take-profit price) then you definitely need to use `update_position`.